Air Integrated Dive Computer or Not?

 A last issue with a wireless setup is also that you pay a lot more than you’d pay for a dive computer with a hose or a system where you have a dive computer and a pressure gauge.
 And yes, you pay more!
 The good thing is that you can usually buy the dive computer and the wireless transmitter separately.
 This allows you to start with the dive computer and then add on the transmitter at a later time when you’re ready for it.

 Wireless links are overall reliable yet it is disturbing when the signal is lost.
-In the rare cases that the signal can’t be established again, it become the best choice to cancel your dive.
-Usually this is safe to do as you had the air readings up to a minute or so ago.
+In the rare cases that the signal can’t be established again, it becomes the best choice to cancel your dive.
+Usually, this is safe to do as you had the air readings up to a minute or so ago.

 An interesting fact is also the difference in how the pressure in the tank is measured.
 The hose connection uses a brass and glass pressure gauge.
 The wireless transmitter usually uses a. electronic transducer.
 You need not be at MIT to see that the electronic version ends up being more accurate!